Dillard B. and Georgia Sewell House

 The Dillard B. and Georgia Sewell House is a historic summer house at 64 Clipper Lane in western Henderson County, North Carolina.
 It is a 1 1/2-story rustic stone structure, with a wood shake roof and a full-width porch fronting a stone patio.
 It is located southeast of Penrose, atop Jeter Mountain on a 9 acre parcel straddling the county line between Henderson and Transylvania Counties.
 The house was built in 1924 for Dillard Sewell, an insurance company executive from Charleston, South Carolina, and his wife Georgia.
 It is a well-preserved example of Rustic Revival architecture.

-The property was listed on the National Register of Historic Places in 2015.
+The property was listed on the National Register of Historic Places in April 2015.